Code-Institute-Submissions/conundrum/README.md

 ###### note
 - Going backwards from the leaderboard page went back to the last question.
 However if the user tried to answer again, then the page redirected back to the index(home) page.
-I don't find this a problem because the user stil cannot cheat and change their score.
+I don't find this a problem because the user still cannot cheat and change their score.

 ##### Safari
 ###### Fails